-Renowned grower Jorge Cervantes will answer readers’ questions and give advice on all things related to the cannabis plant.
+Renowned grower Jorge Cervantes will answer readers’ questions and give advice on all things related to cannabis plants, and the process of growing marijuana.
 Got a question for Jorge?
 Email him at email@example.com.

 Editor’s Note: Laws for cultivating cannabis vary from state to state and city to city — before germinating any seeds or planting any clones, take care to learn what your local laws are.